Mende people: Language

-Tradition and culture
+Traditional social structure

 The Mende are divided into five clans: the Kpa-Mende, who are predominantly in the Moyamba district to the south; the Golah-Mende, who inhabit the Gola forest between Kenema and Pujehun districts into Liberia; Sewa-Mende, who settled along the Sewa River; the Vai-Mende, who are also in Liberia and the Pujehun district of Sierra Leone; and the Koh-Mende, who are a dominant tribe in Kailahun district.

 The Mende traditionally live in villages of 70 to 250 residents, which are situated from 1.5 to 5 kilometers apart.
 There is little or no mechanization over the greater part of rural Mende country.
 Mende farmers use hoes and machetes, but few other tools.
 The Mende are generally known as growers of rice and several other crops, practicing crop rotation to protect soil productivity.
 Coffee, cocoa, and ginger are grown as cash crops, whereas rice, pepper, groundnuts, beniseed (also known as sesame seeds), and palm oil are grown for local consumption.
 Rice cooperatives have been formed in some rural areas.

 Traditionally, Mende farming has been carried out by labour groups organised on a local basis and moving from farm to farm (NIIP, 1973).
 Work is divided by gender: men attend to the heavy work of clearing the land for planting rice, while women clean and pound rice, fish, and weed the planted crops.
 This routine is followed during ten months of every year, with a couple of months left around the New Year, when they can spend more time in the village engaging in domestic pursuits like house building.

 The Mende are patrilineal, patrilocal, and polygamous.
 The household unit is represented by at least one man and perhaps several of his brothers, with all of their wives and children.
 One or more brothers and married sisters usually leave sooner or later and are incorporated into other residential units.
 The senior male has moral authority—the right to respect and obedience—over the family as a whole, especially with regard to the negotiation of debts, damages, and bride-wealth.